Common Questions & Answers

 Is the ABA Workers Union (AWU) a real union?

 Yes, and no. We're an organization of workers, but unions are by definition both legal entities and local organizations.
-This website and our chat is an organizing platform.
-The AWU is a place to safely connect with like-minded colleagues at your workplace.
-With your support, we can teach each other how to organize, fight, and win our union.
+This website and our chat are a platform for organizing

 Who can be in a union?